github/libprojfs/t/README.md

   a successful test run, an empty `<directory>/test-mounts/` subdirectory may be left behind.

+  However, note that tmpfs does not support "user.\*" extended attributes, and so tests which depend on that functionality will fail if the test suite is run on the tmpfs filesystem.

 * `--chain-lint` (and `--no-chain-lint`):

   If `--chain-lint` is enabled, check each test script to make sure that